 What does it mean to be registered in the parish?

 Very simply, registration is part of becoming an official member of a parish community.
 In normal Catholic dioceses, this is determined by geographical location, but as part of the non-geographical diocese of the Personal Ordinariate of the Chair of St. Peter, one may register with Blessed John Henry Newman Catholic Church (Bl.
-John's) in Irvine, or Our Lady of Grace Catholic Church (Grace Church) in Pasadena, St. Augustine of Canterbury (St. Augustine's) in San Diego, or the Ordinariate Exploration Group in Southwest Riverside County, regardless of your home location.
+John's) in Irvine, or Our Lady of Grace Catholic Church (Grace Church) in Pasadena, St. Augustine of Canterbury (St. Augustine's) in San Diego, or Holy Martyrs of England & Wales Catholic Church (Holy Martyrs) in Southwest Riverside County, regardless of your home location.
 Learn more about the Ordinariate and the Anglican Use here.

 What is the difference between parish and Ordinariate membership?